Nights of Azure: Gameplay

-The game features an RPG battle system where characters fight alongside contracted demons known as Servan.
+The game features an RPG battle system where characters fight alongside contracted demons known as Servans.
 These demons can be summoned during battle through the use of SP, and are categorized into attacker and support types.
 As they become stronger through subsequent battles, they gain new abilities.
-The player accepts quests and performs customisations at the hotel, when not taking orders to progress the story or battling enemies.

-Arnice, the main playable character, can also land attack chains using light, heavy and special attacks, with each chain gradually filling a transformation gauge.
+Arnice can also land attack chains using light, heavy and special attacks, with each chain gradually filling a transformation gauge.
 When gauge is full, the player can trigger a transformation which increases her offensive power.
 This demon form allows her to control flames, while her rabbit form focuses on speed and melee combat, and her phantom form improves her recovery capabilities.
 She is also able to transform her blood into creating different types of blood power weapons depending on the situation, such as daggers and longswords, which change her attack moveset and the abilities of summoned demons.

+Drops of blue blood are gained by defeating enemies and completing quests, and they can be spent as currency at certain shops or used to level up the main playable character, Arnice.
+The Ende Hotel acts as a hub world, allowing the player to accept quests, buy items, plan daytime activities, change equipment, and save the game.

 The game also contains an optional arena where players can take on various challenges and earn rewards, and these include battles with special restrictions placed upon them and fighting against enemies within a labyrinth.

 Setting

-The game follows the journey of two girls and is set on the imaginary island-kingdom of Ruswal, where nights are plagued by Azure-blooded demons, where no one sleeps at night.
+The game follows the journey of two girls and is set on the fictional island-kingdom of Ruswal, where nights are plagued by Azure-blooded demons, where no one sleeps at night.
 Although it is dangerous for humans to leave their homes after dark, the brave knights known as the Curia are trained to fend off the ever growing threat.
 After humans emerged victorious from the battle against the demonic Nightlord many years ago, the blue blood from the monster scattered and polluted those who bathed in it, changing them into creatures known as fiends, which steal night-time from the people.
-Arnice although has polluted blood, remained her heart intact.
+Although Arnice has polluted blood, her heart remained intact.